If you were a Channel Seven personality in the early noughties, chances are you were on Dancing With The Stars.

 Her time on the show proved to be very successful in boosting her media profile.
 Just a year later in 2007, she signed a reported $4 million deal to be the face of department store Myer.

-Last year, Jen left her ambassador role after 12 years and is now focusing on her tequila line Sesion with husband Jake Wall.
+Last year, Jen left her ambassador role after 12 years and is now focusing on her tequila line Sesion with husband Jake Wall, and the couple's gorgeous baby daughter Frankie.

 Myer ambassador and Channel Seven host Rachael Finch met her now husband Michael Miziner on Dancing With The Stars in 2010.